frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 also said the same thing to us that He said to St. Joseph: Remain there, be there, learn how to be happy.

-There\'s a phrase or a point in *The Way* (Point 631) where St.
-Josemaría says, "Be content with what enables you to lead a simple and sober life."
+There\'s a point in *The Way* (Point 631) where St. Josemaría Escrivá says, "Be content with what enables you to lead a simple and sober life."
 Those are rather interesting words.
 "Be content."
 How many people do you know in your life who are content?

-Most of the people we know, they want this or they want that or they want to be somewhere else, or they want to change here or there.
+Most of the people we know, they want this, or they want that, or they want to be somewhere else, or they want to change here or there.
 We can all find something to be discontented about.